noahgibbs/self_conscious_dgd/15_Atomic.md

 ## Limitations and Differences

-There are a few ways that even an error-free atomic function is different.
+There are a few ways that even an error-free atomic function is different from non-atomic function.

 Atomic functions count as double-cost for ticks.
 That reflects the fact that an atomic function requires more memory and CPU resources even when it succeeds.